OdooBulgaria/pls/README.md

 ## To set up the users and accesses

+-  Create all users
+	- Director
+	- Circle Head
--  Create all Director --> Circle Head --> Project Manager ---> Employees
+	- Project Manager
+	- Employees
 -  Make related user for all the Circle Heads ,Project Manager, Director otherwise they wont be able to see their employee database
--  Warning -: Do not leave the project managers,circle heads without related users in hr.employee
+>  Warning -: Do not leave the project managers,circle heads without related users in hr.employee
+-  Access Rights for Telecom Module
+	- Project Manager -
+	- Manager
--  Access Rights for Telecom Module -->Project Manager --> manager , Circle Head --> Circle Head , Admin or Corporrate ---> Corporate
+	- Circle Head -- Circle Head ,
+	- Admin or Corporrate --- Corporate
 -  Access Rights for HR Module --> Employee, Project Manager,Circle Head should be employee and the corporate and admin will be manager

 ----------------------------------------